DigiBP/26SS_Tierpark_Bern/README.md

 There is no automation in the current ChangeKultur case allocation process.
 Therefore, our group created a AS-IS BPMN process based on the information available, identified the main pain points, and designed a TO-BE process that introduces automation, scoring, review steps, and error handling for a more reliable and transparent case allocation process.

 -------------------------------------------------------------------------------------------------------------------------------------------
---> Here, we should descibe a general introduction and not a introduction for the to-be process.
-Questions:
-- wahts the topic about
-- how do we got the this topic
-- why we have choosen this topic

-(The TO-BE process describes an automated case allocation process for assigning a suitable Family Coach to a new case.
-The purpose of this process is to reduce manual effort, improve transparency, and support better decision-making during coach allocation.
-This to-be process combines automation, data-based scoring, and human review.
-This is important because coach allocation should not depend solely on technical matching criteria, such as distance or workload, but also on human judgement, soft factors, and the client's specific needs.)

 # Current Situation